MarkusDanilow/CoMad_Dev/README.md

 }
 ```

 All the functionality like saving or deleting data is already implemented in the abstract *DatabaseModel* class and can be used from all other models without having to overwrite the methods.
 When creating a new model class, all you have to do is to set the static field *tableName* to the name of the corresponding database table.
-All columns will be automatically accessible in the model, which means you do not have to set define the database columns as model attributes by yourself.
+All columns will be automatically accessible in the model, which means you do not have to define the database columns as model attributes by yourself.

 ## Controllers